jailuthra/all-work/README.md

-All my work in a single repo.
+All my small projects in a single repo.

-Switch branches to view projects in diff languages.
+Switch branches to view different projects.

-All the work is licensed under GPLv3.
+Everyhting is licensed under GPLv3 (Unless specified otherwise).
 See LICENSE for detail.